-7.3.1 Increasing the number of levels is discouraged
+8.7.1 Increasing the number of levels

-The clause that defines each method identifies the recommended number of levels for that method (e.g., in clause 7.1, a discrete five-level scale is recommended for ACR).
+The clause that defines each method identifies the recommended number of levels for that method (e.g., in clause 8.1, a discrete five-level scale is recommended for ACR).

-The use of an increased number of levels is allowed, yet discouraged.
-Examples include changing ACR from a discrete five-level scale to a discrete nine-level scale, a discrete 11-level scale or a continuous scale.
-This modification is allowed in [ITU-T P.910].
+The use of an increased number of levels is allowed, yet somewhat controversial.
+Examples include changing ACR from a discrete five-level scale to a discrete 9-level scale (see Figure 7), a discrete 11-level scale (see Figure 8), or a continuous scale.
+Note that the 9-level and 11-level scales shown in Figures 5 and 6 have the same five attributes as the 5-level ACR scale (i.e., excellent, good, fair, poor, and bad), while a 7-level scale would need a genuine change in the list of attributes.